ccgargantua/arena-allocator/README.md

 This project has very simple guidelines for contributing.

- * For any **contributions to the code of `arena.h`**, please open a pull request only if you are **addressing an issue**.
-This means you may only fulfill feature requests and fix bugs.
-Follow the code style and run the automated tests before opening a pull request.
+ * For any **contributions to the code of `arena.h`**, please open a pull request only if you are **addressing an issue** to fulfill a **feature request or fix a bug**.
+Follow the code style below and run the automated tests before opening a pull request.
 All tests must be passed.

  * For **feature requests** or **bugs**, please **open an issue**.

- * For any **contributions to testing** or **anything else**, open an issue and we will discuss it.
+ * For any **anything else** (such as adding tests or similar), open an issue and we will discuss it.